by Mike Ratliff

 Nothing has changed since the days Jesus walked the Earth.
 People still think they know what is truth.
 They believe their wisdom is top notch.
 Their Human reason tells them that the ultimate form of life is Man.
 He is the top of the heap.
 What he doesn’t know, he will eventually learn.
 What he can’t control, he will eventually learn to control.
 During Jesus’ day, He was largely rejected by that generation in Judea.
 Only a few believed.
 Matthew 11 is primarily a commentary by Jesus on the spiritual blindness of that generation.
 We will concentrate on the last six verses.

-At that time Jesus declared, “I thank you, Father, Lord of heaven and earth, that you have hidden these things from the wise and understanding and revealed them to little children; yes, Father, for such was your gracious will.”
-(Matthew 11:25-26 ESV)
+25 At that time Jesus said, “I praise You, Father, Lord of heaven and earth, that You have hidden these things from the wise and intelligent and have revealed them to infants.
+26 Yes, Father, for this way was well-pleasing in Your sight.
+Matthew 11:25-26 (NASB)

 In v25 Jesus thanks the Father for hiding the truth from the wise and understanding.
 This truth throws a huge monkey wrench into the theology of those who say God has opened the gospel up to all people.
 If that were so, then why did He blind those who professed to be wise and understanding?
 Here is a parallel passage.